grafana/agent/docs/sources/flow/tasks/send-profiles-to-pyroscope/index.md

 - [ ] Config converters updated](https://docs.docker.com/engine/install/)
 2. Go to your stack and select Details.
 3. Select Details under the Pyroscope logo.
-4. Generate a api key.
+4. Generate an API key.
 5. Update the `agent.river` file to look like the below configuration.
 Filling in `URL`,`USERNAME`, and `PASSWORD` with the information from the Pyroscope details page.

    ```river